 If a person tries to get credit card debt that includes these expenses discharged, the courts may not allow the action.
 The person may be required to pay this debt off without bankruptcy’s benefits.

 If your debts have grown to an uncontrollable level and you need help returning to financial freedom, we may be able to help you throughout the bankruptcy process.
-To learn more about the process and what pitfalls to avoid, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To learn more about the process and what pitfalls to avoid, contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today.